-White Papers for Innovative Ideas for Transatlantic Educational Activities
+Innovative Ideas for Transatlantic Educational Activities

 We are interested in innovative ideas for teaching and learning that would involve the three partner universities.
 If you have an idea, please submit a brief outline of the activity (e.g. course, summer school, …), objectives, learning outcomes, target student groups and what would be required to implement this activity.
 We will review your idea and contact you for more details.
 Applications will be accepted at any time.

-Proposals for the development of Transatlantic Workshops
+Proposals for the Development of Transatlantic Workshops